-FUNDING AMOUNT \$384,000
+FUNDING AMOUNT \$400,000

 Through its biennial budget, the Nebraska Legislature appropriated General Funds to the Nebraska Department of Education for Nurturing Healthy Behaviors beginning in 2014.
 This Nurturing Healthy Behaviors appropriation is separate and distinct from another effort (funded with CCDF quality funds) also called "Nurturing Healthy Behaviors."
-All CCDF funds are accounted for in the Child Care and Development Fund section found on pages 22-25 of this report.
+All CCDF funds are accounted for in the Child Care and Development Fund section found on pages 21-23 of this report.
 The Nurturing Healthy Behaviors appropriation dealt with in this section is administered by the Nebraska Department of Education.

-General Fund investment is cited from the State of Nebraska FY 2019-2020 and FY 2020-2021 Biennial Budget, August 2019 (page 53).
-Unlike the information reported for FY 2017, there is no indication of a proportion of the funds allocated for administrative purposes.
+General Fund investment is cited from the State of Nebraska FY 2021-2022 and FY 2022-2023 Biennial Budget, August 2021 (page 53).
 The Nebraska State Board of Education approved the appropriation to be invested in a program called "Rooted in Relationships."